projectsesame/sesame/design/external-authorization-design.md

 }
 ```

-The `Conditions` field in `ExtensionServicesStatus` follows the standardized Contour structure (proposed in #2642).
+The `Conditions` field in `ExtensionServicesStatus` follows the standardized Sesame structure (proposed in #2642).
-This type should be shared with other Contour API status types.
+This type should be shared with other Sesame API status types.

-This document does not yet define how Contour monitors the support service.
+This document does not yet define how Sesame monitors the support service.
-However, the presence of the `Conditions` field allows Contour to expose the status of the support service fairly directly.
+However, the presence of the `Conditions` field allows Sesame to expose the status of the support service fairly directly.
-At minimum, Contour should observe the underlying Kubernetes Service and expose whether there are sufficient healthy Endpoints.
+At minimum, Sesame should observe the underlying Kubernetes Service and expose whether there are sufficient healthy Endpoints.
 This information, analogous to Deployments observing and exposing Pod status, can be published as a `Ready` condition.

 Each `ExtensionService` CRD generates a unique upstream Envoy [Cluster][4], which will emit standard Envoy metrics.
 Note that the Envoy cluster name can be non-obvious, so exposing it in status may be helpful.

-If the `Service` refers to a Kubernetes `ExternalName`, Contour should program Envoy to send the traffic to the external destination.
+If the `Service` refers to a Kubernetes `ExternalName`, Sesame should program Envoy to send the traffic to the external destination.

-The `ExtensionService` CRD re-uses the `Service` type from the `projectcontour.io/v1` API.
+The `ExtensionService` CRD re-uses the `Service` type from the `projectsesame.io/v1` API.
 However, the setting following fields can generate a validation errors:

 - `Protocol` may only be set to `h2` or `h2c` (the default should be `h2`).